Program overview

 Program Overview

-Centennial College's Mechanical Engineering Technology – Design (Fast Track) program allows qualified college or university graduates direct admission into Year 2 (Semester 3) of this three-year advanced diploma engineering program.
-Students can earn this technology advanced diploma in just two years (four semesters).
-The program combines engineering theory and practice, emphasizing the design and development of various mechanical devices and equipment.
-Through a hands-on approach, students gain a thorough grounding in engineering sciences and skills, including advanced computer-aided design and manufacturing (CAD/CAM) as used in the industry.
-The program also includes project work that simulates workplace assignments, relating classroom theory to actual design and manufacturing processes.
+Centennial College's Mechanical Engineering Technology – Design (Fast Track) program is designed for qualified college or university graduates, allowing them direct admission into Year 2 (Semester 3) of this advanced diploma engineering program.
+This program enables students to earn their Ontario College Advanced Diploma in just two years (four semesters).
+The curriculum combines engineering theory and practical applications, focusing on the design and development of various mechanical devices and equipment.
+Students will gain hands-on experience in engineering sciences, including advanced computer-aided design and manufacturing (CAD/CAM).
+The program emphasizes project work that simulates real-world workplace assignments, ensuring that students can relate classroom theory to actual design and manufacturing processes.

 Program Structure

-The Mechanical Engineering Technology – Design (Fast Track) program is structured to be completed in two years (four semesters).
-The program is delivered in a hybrid format, combining in-person and online learning.
-Students have the option to enhance their education through a co-op version of the program, which allows academically qualified students to work two terms as paid employees in the field.
-This experience not only allows students to apply classroom learning in a practical setting but also helps them build valuable contacts for future careers.
+The Mechanical Engineering Technology – Design (Fast Track) program is structured to be completed in 2 years or 4 semesters.
+The program is delivered in a hybrid format, combining both in-person and online learning experiences.
+Students have the option to enhance their education through a co-op program, which allows academically qualified students to work two terms as paid employees in the field.
+This practical experience not only reinforces classroom learning but also helps students build valuable industry contacts for their future careers.

 Featured Experiences

-• Hands-on approach with a focus on engineering theory and practice.
+• Project-driven approach with a 60-40 balance between theory and practice.

 • Introduction to finite element analysis using ANSYS software.